Our Middle School Program

 Our Agriculture Program

 Our Agriculture Program incorporates the world of plants and animals in harmony.
 At WBNS we are a "teach" and "feed" site designed to guide students in the art of learning to feed oneself as a means to feed the entire community.
 We learn all about where our food comes from, how to grow it in a wide variety of spaces, how to harvest and prepare it for consumption, and share the bounty with our neighbors in need.
 WBNS currently contributes 80% of the produce we grow onsite to Beacon of Hope, our local food bank.
 There are several gardens at WBNS: the pumpkin patch, the school garden, and the student garden plots, with more to come!
 As a means to help students learn more about who they are, each student manages their own garden plot using personal choice from design, to planting, to daily maintenance, to harvest, to market, trade, and preservation.
-The animals we focus on in the elementary grades are the Chickens!
+The animals we focus on in the middle school grades are the goats!

-Our Art Program
+Our Arts Program

 Our Mathematics Program

 For the middle grades, WBNS has adopted Engage NY which prides itself in preparing students to become lifelong learners and thinkers, as well as active participants in civil, community and professional endeavors.
 This is a well developed program designed by the state of New York, that serves as an online library of supportive, accumulative materials for teachers to use.
 Our teachers reference these guides as they develop fresh lessons for their current students.
-These concepts lend themselves perfectly to our continued hands-on group learning lessons i and out of doors.
+These concepts lend themselves perfectly to our continued hands-on group learning lessons in and out of doors.

 Our Outdoor Education Program